A gal commented on something I posted yesterday.

 I do not know what tomorrow will hold.
 The Accident taught me that truth in a very clear way.
 I have no idea what my journey will look like in five years or ten.

 What I do know is that I love my life now.
 I am living today.
+I live a life of faith in Jesus Christ who loved me and gave Himself for me.
 I am making memories and loving those around me.
 I choose life.
 I choose forgiveness.
 I choose joy.
 I choose Christ.